-Zoltán Boka was a Policy Fellow in RespectAbility’s National Leadership Program for Fall 2020 – Spring 2021.
+Zoltán Boka was a Policy Apprentice in RespectAbility’s National Leadership Program for Fall 2020 – Spring 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Boka was born in Budapest, Hungary where he survived a childhood bout with hydrocephalus, a form of traumatic brain injury.
 He moved to Philadelphia with his family around the time the Berlin Wall fell.
 Boka has since earned a Bachelor’s and Master’s degree, taught in three continents and worked in municipal, state and federal government.